What is van insurance? A complete UK guide

 You carry tools or equipment

-Van insurance does not cover tools.
+Van insurance doesn’t cover tools.
 If your tools are stolen from the van or damaged in a crash, a standard policy pays nothing for them.
 A tools in transit extension is essential for any tradesperson.

 You carry other people’s goods